Prerequisites:

 ix# ix mut gui

-By the way, to manipulate your named realm, you can simply omit its name from ix cli:
+By the way, to control your named realm, you can simply exclude its name from the IX CLI:

 ix# ix mut bin/telegram/desktop